ranaahmed04/Clinic-management-system/README.md

 1. **View patient record**: Enter the patient's ID to view their basic information.

 2. **View today’s reservations**: This option displays all reservations for the current day, along with the patient ID attached to each reservation slot.

-## Contributing

-Contributions to the clinic management system are welcome.
-You can contribute by submitting bug reports, suggesting new features, or implementing improvements.
-Please open an issue or pull request on the project repository to contribute.

-## License

-This project is licensed under the [MIT License](LICENSE).